Alex44lel/megaverse/readme.md

 ## Installation ☄️

-To set up this project, clone the repository and install the required packages:
+To set up this project, clone the repository and install the required packages in requirements.txt